Richard Thomas (actor)

 Richard Earl Thomas (born June 13, 1951) is an American actor.
-He is best known for his leading role as budding author John-Boy Walton in the CBS drama series The Waltons for which he won an Emmy Award.
-He also received another Emmy nomination and two Golden Globe Award nominations for that role.
+He is best known for his leading role as budding author "John-Boy" Walton on the CBS historical drama series The Waltons (1972–1977), for which he received the Primetime Emmy Award for Outstanding Lead Actor, in addition to two Golden Globe Award nominations.

-Thomas later starred as Bill Denbrough in the 1990 television miniseries adaptation of Stephen King's epic horror novel It, and played Special Agent Frank Gaad on FX's spy thriller series The Americans.
-More recently, he appeared in Netflix's Ozark and portrayed Atticus Finch in the 2022-2024 tour of To Kill a Mockingbird.
+Thomas later starred as Bill Denbrough in the television miniseries adaptation of Stephen King's It (1990), played Special Agent Frank Gaad on FX's spy thriller series The Americans (2013–2016), and appeared as Nathan Davis on the Netflix crime drama series Ozark (2022).
+On stage, Thomas portrayed Atticus Finch in the 2022–2024 national tour of To Kill a Mockingbird and was nominated for the Tony Award for Best Featured Actor in a Play for his work as Elliot Emerson in The Balusters (Broadway, 2026).
+His feature film credits include Last Summer (1969), You'll Like My Mother (1972), Battle Beyond the Stars (1980), and Wonder Boys (2000).

 Early life and education

 Thomas was born on June 13, 1951, in Manhattan, the son of Barbara Fallis and Richard S. Thomas.
 His parents were dancers with the New York City Ballet and owned the New York School of Ballet.

 Thomas has a birthmark on his left cheek.
 He has stated that this led to his rejection for a role in a television commercial in his youth.

 Thomas was educated at two private day schools for boys, first at Allen-Stevenson School, and then at the now-defunct McBurney School, both in his home district of Manhattan, New York City.

 He was a student at Columbia College, the undergraduate college of Columbia University, where he majored in Chinese before switching to the English department.
 After he landed the role in The Waltons, he left Columbia during his junior year to commit to the role full-time in Los Angeles.